 Options for Deck Design - Hot Tub

 Planning to install a hot tub?
-While picking one out, consider the deck design you'll want to accompany it.
+While picking one out, consider the deck design you'll want to compliment it.
 It's an important decision, and not as simple as it might seem at first blush.
 Do you want it to match your tub design or your house's trim?
 How big should the deck be?
 What should it be made from?

 Some hot tub decks are designed simply for access to the tub.
 They consist of a set of stairs or a ladder and a minimal platform on which to stand as you lower yourself into the water.
 This is fine for some folks, but this type of deck can quickly become a bit frustrating, especially if you use your hot tub a lot.
-Where do you keep a towel handy so it won't get wet?
+Where do you keep a towel handy, so it won't get wet?
 What if you want to get out for a few minutes but don't want to get completely off the deck?

 A nice deck design for people who use their tubs a lot is to have it built to accommodate a table and chairs.
 This simple addition will make the time you spend around your hot tub much more convenient and enjoyable.
 You can count on getting overheated from time to time in your tub, and it's very nice to be able to get out and sit at a table for a cool beverage or just to air out without having to climb all the way down and go inside the house.
 Keep a stocked cooler handy for those occasions.